Juris-M/citeproc-cite-service/make-data/README.md

 ## Pretty-printed code documentation

 Comments to the code of the ``make-data`` script are in JSDoc format.
-To generate an HTML view of the code, issue the command ``npm run doc`` in the ``cultexp`` repo directory:
+To generate an HTML view of the code, issue the command ``npm run documentation`` in the root directory of this repository:

 ```
-> cd cultexp
-> npm run doc
+> npm run documentation
 ```

-Serve the documentation by spinning up a local webserver in the ``out`` subdirectory.
+The documentation can be served locally by spinning up a webserver in the ``docs`` subdirectory.
 For example, using Python:

 ```
-> cd out
+> cd docs
 > python3 -m http.server 8000
 ```